 Depreciation on fixed assets is provided using the straight-line method over estimated useful lives of the respective assets, ranging from 3 to 5 years.
 Upon sale or other disposition of assets, the cost and related accumulated depreciation are removed from the accounts and the resulting gain or loss, if any, is reflected as an increase or decrease in net assets without donor restrictions.
-Maintenance and repairs are charged to expense and expenditures for improvements that extend the useful life of the assets are capitalized.
+Maintenance and repairs, which neither materially add to the value of the asset nor appreciably prolong its life, are charged to expenses as incurred.